kyma-project/examples/loki/README.md

    EOF
    ```

-1. To access the Grafana UI with kubectl port forwarding, run:
+1. Get the password to access the Grafana UI:

    ```bash
    kubectl get secret --namespace ${KYMA_NS} grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo
    ```

-   to get the password for the access, then run:
+1. To access the Grafana UI with kubectl port forwarding, run:
    ```bash
    kubectl -n ${KYMA_NS} port-forward svc/grafana 3000:80
    ```

-   Open Grafana in your browser under `http://localhost:3000` and log in with user admin and the password taken from the previous Helm command.
+1. In your browser, open Grafana under `http://localhost:3000` and log in with user admin and the password you retrieved before.

-## Exposure
+## Grafana Exposure

+### Expose Grafana
 1. To expose Grafana using the Kyma API Gateway, create an APIRule:
    ```bash
    kubectl -n ${KYMA_NS} apply -f apirule.yaml